dotnet/dotnet-docker/documentation/tagging-guidelines.md

 # Image Tagging Guidelines

-This document describes the tagging practices used on the official .NET Core Docker images.
+This document describes the tagging practices used on the official .NET Docker images.

-The .NET Core image tags strive to align with the tagging practices utilized by the [Official Images on Docker Hub](https://hub.docker.com/search?q=&type=image&image_filter=official).
+The .NET image tags strive to align with the tagging practices utilized by the [Official Images on Docker Hub](https://hub.docker.com/search?q=&type=image&image_filter=official).

 ## Simple Tags